 These days songs tend to come together pretty fast at the recording stage.
 I guess they always did, because I’ve never been much of a producer.
 But I seem to have things back on track when it comes to working at as brisk a pace as I did a few years ago, before the dark days of crackheads and indifference.

 As a rule, it goes something like this: I record some stuff.
 If I like it, I keep it.
 If I don’t, I record some other stuff.
 I do this until a song feels finished and I’m happy with it.
 Then I mix it so I can hear what it sounds like on a CD.
 I call this a “rough mix” but almost always end up keeping it and making it the “final mix”.

 There are exceptions, like when I made about four different mixes of “Someday Our Children Will Give Us Names” a week or so ago and couldn’t figure out which mix I liked best.
 But most of the time it becomes clear when a song has all it needs, and I move on to the next thing, whatever that may be.

-however…every once in a while a song decides that it wants to be a pain in the ass. one such song is called “revenge is sweet”. i’ve been wanting to record this one for quite some time now, but held off on tackling it until i had a real piano.
+Every once in a great while a song decides it wants to be a pain in the ass.
+One such song is called “Revenge Is Sweet”.
+I’ve been wanting to record this one for quite a while, but I held off on tackling it until I had a real piano.

-oh well. maybe once i become a household name after collaborating with kanye west on a rap concept album called “uh, yeah, uh, yeah” someone will make a documentary about me doing my thing, and everyone’s lives will be richer for having seen it…because there will be musical nudity! but not from kanye.
+Oh well.
+Maybe once I become a household name after collaborating with Kanye West on a rap concept album called Uh, Yeah, Uh, Yeah someone will make a documentary about me doing my thing, and everyone’s lives will be richer for having seen it…because there will be musical nudity!
+But not from Kanye.